Duality and mapping tori in Heegaard Floer homology: On Lefschetz numbers over K[[U]]

-We now describe the map $\Phi:C\to C$, obtained by formally differentiating the differential.
-Suppose that $C$ is a free, finitely generated chain complex over $\bF_2[U]$, with a chosen basis $B=\{\xs_1,\dots, \xs_n\}$.
-We note that the construction works equally well over $\bF_2[[U]]$.
-We can write for $P_{ij}\in \bF_2[U]$.
-Let $P_{ij}'$ be denote the derivative of $P_{ij}$ with respect to $U$.
-We then define the map by the formula Viewing $\d$ as a matrix over the basis $B$, we can differentiate the expression $\d^2=0$ using the Leibniz rule to see that $\Phi_B$ is a chain map.
-Similarly, if $x\in C$, applying the Leibniz rule to the expression $\Phi_B(x)$ (viewed as a product of a matrix and a column vector) implies the relation The map $d/d U|_B$ is defined by writing an element $x\in C$ in terms of the basis $B$, and then differentiating the coefficients of the basis elements.
-The map $d/d U|_B$ of course does not commute with the action of $U$.
+Viewing $\d$ as a matrix over the basis $B$, we can differentiate the expression $\d^2=0$ using the Leibniz rule to see that $\Phi_B$ is a chain map.
+Similarly, if $x\in C$, applying the Leibniz rule to the expression $\Phi_B(x)$ (viewed as a product of a matrix and a column vector) implies the relation

+The map $d/d U|_B$ is defined by writing an element $x\in C$ in terms of the basis $B$, and then differentiating the coefficients of the basis elements.
+The map $d/d U|_B$ does not commute with the action of $U$.
+Note that equation~\eqref{eq:Phi-null-homotopic} implies that $\Phi_B$ is chain homotopic to 0, but not $U$-equivariantly.

 The map $\Phi_B$ is independent of the chosen basis, up to chain homotopy, in the following sense: